mjuenema/bitstring/README.rst

 bitstring is open source software, and has been released under the MIT licence.

-This module works in both Python 2.7 and Python 3.
+This module works in MicroPython.

 MicroPython version
 -------------------